a-pinch/prog_hadoop/README.md

-ke exercises of Hadoop from Stepic
+make exercises of Hadoop from Stepic